Brewing guides

 - Add 15g of coffee and level the bed.

-- Swirl gently to finish and expect a total brew time of 2.5 - 3.5 minutes (slightly longer if decaf).
+- Swirl gently to finish and expect a total brew time of 2.5 - 4 minutes (will vary depending on bloom duration, and slightly longer if decaf).

 AeroPress Guide